ptrsoft/ptr-architectures-doc/phase1-spec.md

 ![alt](./images/CloudElements/cloud-element4.jpg)

-When a user will navigate till any App and Data Services of the the product modules , and click on them , it will open the **service explorer** from the reomte grafana.
+When a user will navigate till any App and Data Services of the the product modules ,and click on them , it will open the **service explorer** from the reomte grafana.

 ### ***How do we do it technically ??***